Yoshida35/Discord-Bot/README.md

 # Discord-Bot
-Discord bot that I followed a couple of yt vids on.
+Discord bot that I followed a couple of YouTube videos on.